MewsSystems/FuncSharp/Readme.md

 Extensible definition of [product types](http://en.wikipedia.org/wiki/Product_type) with canonical implementation that can be used when implementing a custom product type or that can replace standard `Tuple`s which you cannot abstract over, nor enumerate their values.
 By extending the `Product[N]` from **FuncSharp**, one gets correct structural hash code, structural equality and nice `ToString` method for free.
 The final implementation of a custom product type is therefore as boilerplate-less as possible.

+You can create canonical product instances using the `Product.Create` function.
 In order to implement a custom product type, you need to inherit the `Product[N]` class where `[N]` stands for arity of the product.
 A constructor needs to be defined and it is often good to define named getters on top of the standard product projections (e.g. `ProductValue1`).
 But this is not obligatory.
 A custom product type representing a user can be seen on the following example:

 ```C#
 class User : Product3<string, string, DateTime>